 When I was a kid, I loved James and the Giant Peach.
-And yet, children's literature only came into my orbit a few years ago.
+And yet, I started writing children's picture books only about 7 years ago.

 It happened one night when a short story character did something very bad: she offed someone and then bragged about it.